bright/new-www/content/blog/what-are-point-of-sale-devices.md

 ![ePOS software development company](/images/backendteam.png)

-<div class='block-button'><h2>Working on ePOS app?</h2><div>If you are a startup owner and look for a software agency, let us know more about your project.
+<div class='block-button'><h2>Working on an ePOS app?</h2><div>If you are a startup owner and look for a software agency, let us know more about your project.
 Hardware is only part of success in retail.
 The key is to connect it with the custom-developed ePOS Android and iOS applications.
 And that is our specialty.</div><a href="/start-project"><button>Let's talk about your ePOS app</button></a></div>